Open-CMSIS-Pack/devtools/tools/packgen/docs/README.md

 considered in the generation of a given component shall be inserted in the `build` field under the `components` mapping, while the `operation` to be applied to them can be chosen as `intersection` or `difference`.

+- The `manifest.yml` file shall be placed alongside the entry point `CMakeLists.txt`.
+The command line option `--source` shall be used to indicate the root (top-level) source folder when the `CMakeLists.txt` and `manifest.yml` are not located at the root folder.
+Paths inside the `manifest.yml` file shall be relative to the root folder.

 ## CMSIS manifest file